-Q. What steps can be taken to make Aledo ISD the best that it can be?
+Q. What steps should be taken to make Aledo ISD the best it can be?

 A. Some of the things we can concentrate on:

 • To make every effort to make all Aledo ISD schools Exemplary schools (currently most schools within Aledo ISD are rated as Recognized.)
 This would mean combined efforts of the whole team; teachers, parents, administrative staff and students.

 • Strive to make all schools the place where all students and teachers look forward to come, each and every day.